selceeus/alexa-skill-report/README.md

-# Alexa-Snow-Report
+# Alexa Skill Report
 Snow Report Skill for Amazon Echo set up to use Wordpress as a endpoint for dynamic content.